SplishBoom/Transkript-Manager/README.md

 # transkript-manager

-First of all, this is a kind of management system which only works with the format of MEF University !
+> First of all, this is a kind of management system which only works with the format of MEF University !

 * The purpose of this project is to answer questionn of "How would my CPGA will be if I have taken A for a B+ course for example.

 * The system is not providing this much info on itself.
 It only provides the current semester for calculations.

 * However, you can check all of your academical history by this system.
 (You are welcome)

-# 1-) Important for automatic logings, you can create a json file -> "Sources/payload.json".
+# 1-) Important for automatic logings.
+* you can create a json file -> "Sources/payload.json".

-    * After that you can fill the file by the format below.
+    After that you can fill the file by the format below.
-    * {
+    {
-    *     "username" : "someUserName",
+         "username" : "someUserName",
-    *     "password" : "somePassWord",
+         "password" : "somePassWord",
-    *     "autoLogin" : true
+         "autoLogin" : true
-    * }
+    }

     * Note that, you should type right username and password, otherwise it will not login automatically.

 # 2-) You can directly use requirements.txt to set up your environment.
+* conda create -n trman python=3.7 ; conda activate trman ; pip install -r requirements.txt

 # Examples